fooock/yourbtc.link/ansible/README.md

 ### Requirements

 You need to have at least `Python 3.8` and `Ansible 2.10` to run the roles.
 Go to [`Installing Ansible`](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) if you need to install it in your system.
+For testing purposes you will also need Docker or Vagrant.